How to: Process Purchase Returns or Cancellations

-- On the Purchase Return Order page for an active return process, on an empty line, make a negative entry for the replacement item by inserting a negative amount in the Quantity field.
+- In the Purchase Return Order window for an active return process, on an empty line, make a negative entry for the replacement item by inserting a negative amount in the Quantity field.

 - Choose the Move Negative Lines action.

-- On the Move Negative Purchase Lines page, fill in the fields as necessary.
+- In the Move Negative Purchase Lines window, fill in the fields as necessary.

 - Choose the OK button.
 The negative line is deleted from the purchase return order, and a new purchase order is created.
-For more information, see Record Purchases.
+For more information, see How to: Record Purchases.